 - All other documents may be requested by the bank at its sole discretion

 Additional fees are usually separate from the interests.
-This may vary under rights reserved by individual banks and money lenders themselves.
+This may vary under rights reserved by individual financial institutions themselves.
 As banks charge a processing fee of 2% of the loan that will be deducted upfront from loan amount upon the first disbursement.
 Here are other fees and charges for study loan:

 - The processing fee of 2% of the loan.
 This will be deducted upfront from loan proceeds upon first loan disbursement.